hoehermann/purple-gowhatsapp/README.md

 * Gracefully handle group updates.
 * Action to refresh contacts.
 * After download succeeds, write link to chat (for bitlbee).
-* Have a virtual contact to send control commands to (e.g. display version, update contacts, logout).
 * Support [sending mentions](https://github.com/tulir/whatsmeow/discussions/259).

 These features will not be worked on: